jez/blog/source/_posts/2014-11-01-using-more-than-one-git-remote.markdown

 ## Quick Overview: Remotes

-If you haven't already, I strongly recommend that you check out these two Git resources:
+If you haven't already, I strongly recommend that you check out these two Git resources in your free time:

 - [__Learn Git Branching__][learnGitBranching], an interactive walkthrough of some powerful Git features
 - [__A Hacker's Guide to Git__][hacker], an explanation of Git by "taking a peek under the hood"